Jubatian/xmburner_aluemu/README.rst

 ------------------------------------------------------------------------------

-By default the emulator attempts to emulate one million instructions before returning.
+By default the emulator attempts to emulate eight million cycles before returning.
 This can be modified by setting an emulation target using the following ports:

-- 0xEB: 4 byte target instruction count to emulate.
+- 0xEB: 4 byte target cycle count to emulate.

-The target instruction count port accepts low byte first.
-It can be used to set the total count of instructions to emulate.
-Note that the instruction counter can not be reset, so at worst case the emulator will return after approximately 4 billion emulated instructions.
+The target cycle count port accepts low byte first.
+It can be used to set the total count of cycles to emulate.
+Note that the cycle counter can not be reset, so at worst case the emulator will return after approximately 4 billion emulated cycles.